 So why is that not an allergic reaction?
 Because there's no involvement of the cat's immune system.
 Unlike with an allergy, this isn't the body calling the alarm on some protein.
 These are just the gut bacteria becoming overactive in the presence of lactose.
 Painful but relatively harmless.

 Can a cat be allergic to the food dish?

 Not as such.
-An allergy is the body’s reaction to a biological substance, usually a protein.
-Plastic, steel and ceramics are not allergens.
-Even in the highly unlikely event that a cat were to ingest tiny particles of these materials, there is no risk of allergy.
+An allergy is the body's reaction to a biological substance, usually a protein.
+Plastic, steel, and ceramics are not allergens.
+Even in the highly unlikely event that a cat was to ingest tiny particles of these materials, there is no risk of allergy.

 Having said that, cats can have a reaction to food bowls or dishes.
 Many cats develop bacterial infections on their chin, where their skin comes in contact with a food bowl.
 The reason for that is a high bacterial load on the dish.
 When so many bacteria attach themselves to the feline skin, the immune system fails to push them off effectively and they cause local infections.